NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/README.md

 For more information about a specific tool, see the README in the corresponding directory here.

-Note that some of the tools included are still experimental.
-Any tool labeled `[EXPERIMENTAL]` may be subject to backwards-incompatible changes, or even complete removal at any point in time.
+All the tools provided by Polygraphy can be invoked using the polygraphy binary: `polygraphy`.

-All the tools provided by Polygraphy can be invoked using the polygraphy binary: [`bin/polygraphy`](../../bin/polygraphy).
+For usage information on a specific tool, you can refer to the help output with: `polygraphy <subtool> -h`.

-For usage information on a specific tool, you can see the help output with: `polygraphy <subtool> -h`
+*NOTE: Some of the tools included are still experimental.
+Any tool labeled `[EXPERIMENTAL]`* *may be subject to backwards-incompatible changes, or even complete removal at any point in time.*

 ## Common Use-Cases